Table of Contents

 timeout specifies the time (in msec) to wait until unacknowledged messages

 are resent.
 The default 10 should be sufficient in most systems.
-Size 0 means
+Tmo 0 means

 to use the default timeout.